Sierra Leone Educators Association Promote Quality Education in Sierra Leone!

 RIGHTS & PROTECTION ADVOCACY

 This program focuses on Systemic Change & Community Safeguarding.
-Our primary objectives are to advance human rights, public health, and protection (including anti-trafficking) through community-led advocacy and multi-stakeholder collaboration.
-We conduct awareness campaigns, build the capacity of Youth Protection Champions, strengthen community protection committees, and advocate for integrated policies that address the root causes of vulnerability.
+Our primary objectives are to advance human rights, and protection (including anti-trafficking) through community-led advocacy and multi-stakeholder collaboration.
+We conduct awareness campaigns in schools and communities, build the capacity of Youth Protection Champions, strengthen community protection committees, and advocate for integrated policies that address the root causes of vulnerability.

 How We Work: Our Model